Orenda-Technologies/OrendaFormulaSDKDocs/README.md

 ```

 ### Estimate pool volume
-If you pass `ORENDA_USA`, result will be in square feets, and parameters are considered to be in feets.
-If you pass `ORENDA_METRIC` meters and square meters will be used.
+If you pass `ORENDA_USA`, result will be in gallons, and parameters are considered to be in feets.
+If you pass `ORENDA_METRIC` meters and liters will be used.
 ```Swift
 let poolVolume = OrendaCalculator.estimatePoolVolume(shape: .circle(radius: 100, depth: 20), measurement: ORENDA_USA)
 ```